virtlabx/aws-terraform-bloomreach/README.md

 Terraform workflow triggers the push or pull request events but only for the main branch.

-To check that, have a look on .github/workflows/terraform.yml file.
+To check that, have a look on .github/workflows/terraform.yml file and also on Actions tab.

-And here is the theory behind that:
+Here is the theory behind that:

 [https://learn.hashicorp.com/tutorials/terraform/github-actions](https://learn.hashicorp.com/tutorials/terraform/github-actions)